Vasukaman/AiParty/README.md

 # AiParty
-A way to easy write complex promt-chains, without(or with minimal) code
+A way to easy write complex prompt-chains, without(or with minimal) code